IRCS Winter Relief Campaign began on December 13, 2018 and will run until March 14, 2019.

 IRCS relief workers transported 2,699 injured people to nearby medical centers.
 Also, 3,976 people received outpatient services and Red Crescent provided emergency sheltering for 8,518 affected people.

-Iranian Red Crescent has also distributed 9,650 blankets, 2,751 ground sheets, 7,700 kg plastic nylons, 3,200 canned foods, 4,800 loaves, and kinds of food parcels among the flood and snowstorm affected people.
+Iranian Red Crescent has also distributed 9,650 blankets, 2,751 ground sheets, 7,700 kg plastic nylons, 3,200 canned foods, 4,800 loaves of bread, and kinds of food parcels among the flood and snowstorm affected people.